DominusKelvin/dominuskelvin.dev/src/pages/blog/platformatic-polls-api.md

 }
 ```

-Okay let's test this new mutation we've just made, head back to the GraphiQL playground and run the following mutation:
+Okay let's test this new mutation we've just made, head back to the GraphiQL playground and click the 'Re-fetch GraphQL schema' button in the left-hand sidebar, and then run the following mutation:

 ```graphql
 mutation {